microsoftgraph/group-membership-management/README.md

         Locate the service connection name on the screen.
 It follows this naming convention: `<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>`.

+    2. Set-ServicePrincipalManagedIdentityRoles.ps1

+        This script will grant the service principal Contributor role over all resource groups for GMM.
+        It takes two arguments: `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>`.

+        From your PowerShell command prompt navigate to the Scripts folder then type these commands.
+This script must be run by someone with the <b>Owner role on the subscription.</b>

+            1. . ./Set-ServicePrincipalManagedIdentityRoles.ps1
+            2. Set-ServicePrincipalManagedIdentityRoles -SolutionAbbreviation "<SolutionAbbreviation>"  `
+            		                              -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
+            		                              -Verbose

-    2. Set-ServiceConnection
+    3. Set-ServiceConnection

         This script sets up the service connection.
-Ensure that you're an owner of the service connection you created in the last step.
+Ensure that you're an owner of the service connection you created in step 1.
 Then, run the following command. `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` are as before, plus two new ones.

         `<OrganizationName>` - This is the name of your organization used in Azure DevOps.
         `<ProjectName>` - This is the name of the project in Azure DevOps we just created in a previous step.